nautobot/nautobot-app-golden-config/docs/admin/install.md

 Here you will find detailed instructions on how to **install** and **configure** the App within your Nautobot environment.

-!!! warning "Developer Note - Remove Me!"
-    Detailed instructions on installing the App.
-You will need to update this section based on any additional dependencies or prerequisites.

 ## Prerequisites

-- The plugin is compatible with Nautobot 1.4.0 and higher.
+- The plugin is compatible with Nautobot 2.0.0 and higher.
+- The plugin relies on [`nautobot_plugin_nornir`](https://pypi.org/project/nautobot-plugin-nornir/) to be installed and both plugins to be enabled in your configuration settings.
 - Databases supported: PostgreSQL, MySQL

 !!! note
     Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

-### Access Requirements

-!!! warning "Developer Note - Remove Me!"
-    What external systems (if any) it needs access to in order to work.

 ## Install Guide